The Secret Life of Pets: Plot

 A Jack Russell Terrier named Max lives with his owner Katie in a New York City apartment.
 While she is away, he socializes with other pets in the building: tabby cat Chloe, pug Mel, dachshund Buddy, and budgerigar Sweet Pea.
 One day, Katie adopts the Newfoundland Duke, making Max envious.
-Enraged by Max's attitude, Duke tries to abandon Max in an alley, but they are both attacked by cats led by Sphynx cat Ozone who removes their collars and leaves them to be caught by animal control.
+Enraged by Max's attitude, Duke tries to abandon Max in an alley, but they are both attacked by cats led by the cockney accented Sphynx cat Ozone who removes their collars and leaves them to be caught by animal control.
 Duke fears that he will be killed if he goes back to the pound.

-Max and Duke are rescued by a white rabbit named Snowball, the leader of "the Flushed Pets", a gang of drain-dwelling animals who hate humans because their owners abandoned them.
-After Max and Duke pretend to despise humans by saying they “killed” their owners, the Flushed Pets invite them to join.
+Max and Duke are rescued by a rabbit named Snowball whom is the leader of "the Flushed Pets", a gang of drain-dwelling animals who hate humans because their owners abandoned them.
+After Max and Duke pretend to hate humans by saying they "killed" their owners, the Flushed Pets invite them to join.
 Before they can prove their loyalty through a viper bite, Snowball learns that Max and Duke are domesticated.
-With their cover blown, Max and Duke escape the drains and board a ferry to Brooklyn, inadvertently killing the viper in the process.
+With their cover blown, Max and Duke escape the drains and board a ferry to Brooklyn, inadvertently terminating the viper in the process.
 Snowball vows revenge and leads the Flushed Pets after them.

-Meanwhile, Gidget, a white Pomeranian who is in love with Max, discovers that he is missing and decides to find him, recruiting a red-tailed hawk named Tiberius to find Max, but he mistakenly locates Ozone, whom Gidget coerces into telling what he knows about the dogs.
+Meanwhile, Gidget, a white Pomeranian who is in love with Max, discovers that he is missing and decides to find him, recruiting red-tailed hawk Tiberius to find Max.
+He returns with Ozone, whom Gidget coerces into telling what he knows about the dogs.
 They then enlist Mel, Buddy, Chloe, guinea pig Norman and Sweet Pea.
 On the way, they meet Pops, an old Basset Hound who helps Gidget and the pets find Max.
-Gidget and her team later encounter Snowball, who vows to kill them as well, and Norman is captured as the rest of Gidget's team flees.
+Gidget and her team later encounter Snowball, who vows to kill them as well, and Norman is captured as the rest of Gidget's team escapes the drain.